 The pharmacokinetic properties of the components of MAVYRET in healthy subjects are provided in Table 7.
-The steady-state pharmacokinetic parameters of glecaprevir and pibrentasvir in HCV-infected subjects without cirrhosis are provided in Table 8.
-For pellets relative to tablets in healthy adult subjects under non-fasting conditions, geometric mean ratios (GMRs) of glecaprevir and pibrentasvir C{max} were 0.664 and 1.137, AUC{inf} were 0.795 and 1.219, and C{24} were 0.917 and 1.174.
+The steady-state pharmacokinetic parameters of glecaprevir and pibrentasvir in subjects with chronic HCV infection without cirrhosis are provided in Table 8.
+For pellets relative to tablets in healthy adult subjects under non-fasting conditions, geometric mean ratios (GMRs) of glecaprevir and pibrentasvir C{max} were 0.664 and 1.137, AUC{inf} were 0.795 and 1.219, and C{24} (concentrations at 24 hours post-dose) were 0.917 and 1.174.
 These differences were not considered clinically significant.